 Here in Louisiana, we don’t let good food go to waste.
 That’s especially true with our award-winning boudin prepared fresh at The Best Stop Supermarket.
 We sell more than two thousand pounds of this delicious Cajun treat every day, so you could call us experts on the best way to enjoy boudin – and especially leftover boudin.

 While there’s no substitute for fresh boudin, we’re not ones to turn down a reheated link…or three.
-Many people like to purchase a few pounds at a time and warm it up as a leftover dish.
+In fact, many customers like to purchase a few pounds at a time and warm up the leftover boudin.

 Just because you can reheat boudin in the microwave, doesn’t mean you should.
 If you want the taste of fresh boudin, we recommend steaming your leftover links in a pot with about an inch of water.

 Just let that water come to a boil and put a steamer basket in the pot.
 You can then put your boudin in the basket, cover the pot and steam the links—just make sure the water is below your boudin.
 Let the boudin steam for about 10 minutes and you’ll have just the right warmth without losing any of the flavors.
 It’ll taste just like it did when we made it, and it sure does make the kitchen smell good!

 If you don’t have a steaming basket, we also have had a lot of success boiling our boudin.
 It comes out evenly cooked and is overall less messy than other methods, and best of all—it’s easy to do!

 Just place a few pieces of uncut boudin in boiling water and let the water return to a boil.
 To test for doneness, lightly squeeze a link.
 If the boudin casing bounces back, then it’s done cooking.
 If it stays depressed, then it needs more time to cook.
 This typically takes about 10 to 12 minutes and the internal temperature should reach 165 degrees.

 How to Reheat Leftover Boudin In the Oven